Things to See and Do

 A view of the new staircases and platforms at Kenilworth Castle, with visitors enjoying a reenactor in the courtyard below.

-For the first time in 350 years, you can explore the full height of the tower built by Robert Dudley, the 1st Earl of Leicester to court Elizabeth I.
+You can now explore the full height of the tower built by Robert Dudley, the 1st Earl of Leicester to court Elizabeth I. Climb up to the queen’s apartments in Leicester’s Building to take in fantastic views over the castle and surrounding countryside.

 A view of the Elizabethan garden at Kenilworth Castle with the statue of the bear and ragged staff painted white, blue and gold on the right hand side.